 “Please,” he saw Jin Zixun beg without hearing him, for his voice was choked out by Wen Ning’s grasp on him; “Oh please, spare me—”

 Wen Ning tore his head from his neck with no more effort than he used to carry Luo Fanghua’s fabrics in his arms or play hand games with Wen Yuan.

 Wei Wuxian heard nothing, saw nothing.
 His very heartbeat washed over his ears and eyes and made him deaf and blind.
 He stood frozen and alone before the rocky cliff from which blood dripped in the way of waterfalls.
-It was his own life, he knew, flowing thusly under the sun; his life from the moment he had lain naked over grass and to the very second extinguishing now.
+It was his own life, he knew, flowing thusly under the sun; his life from the moment he had lain naked over grass in Yiling and to the very second extinguishing now.

 He spat out blood.
-He struggled in the alpha’s hold, mindless of the sound of his own name called so near to his ears.
+He struggled in the qianyuan’s hold, mindless of the sound of his own name called so near to his ears.
 The hot breath he felt there like another lash of wind made him cry out and rage.